chunxiaoqiao/VIW-Fusion/README.md

 # VIW-Fusion
+# Our code is being prepared for public
 # VINS-Wheels
 ## VIO system incorporating wheel encoders

 This work is based on VINS-Fusion https://github.com/HKUST-Aerial-Robotics/VINS-Fusion.git